Trade/other name(s): Chantix, Champix (in the UK)

 Some drug doses may need to be changed when you stop smoking.
 Talk with your doctor about this.

-You may want to check with your doctor, nurse, or pharmacist about any new information on medicines, vitamins, herbs, and supplements, and whether alcohol can cause problems with this medicine.
+You may want to check with your doctor, nurse, or pharmacist about any new information on whether any medicines, vitamins, herbs, and supplements can cause problems with this medicine.

 Interactions with foods

-No serious interactions with foods are known at this time.
-Check with your doctor, nurse, or pharmacist about whether foods or alcohol may be a problem.
+You can have increased effects from alcohol while on this medicine.
+If you drink, you’re more likely to have memory blackouts (amnesia) or other problems while taking varenicline.
+No other serious interactions with foods are known at this time.
+Check with your doctor, nurse, or pharmacist about whether foods may be a problem.

 Tell all the doctors, dentists, nurses, and pharmacists you visit that you are taking this drug.